 Huge beehive discovered inside ceiling

-A giant hive was removed from a woman's house in Brisbane, Australia.
+A giant hive, weighing 50kg with 60,000 bees was removed from a woman's house in Brisbane, Australia.

 -